 Here are just a few of the other organizations Forrest Health sponsors:

-Area Development Partnership (ADP): We sponsor large community activities like Hub Fest in addition to providing support for other programs like Leadership Pine Belt and many other events.
-As one of the largest employers and one of the most economically impactful organizations, we feel a responsibility to support the growth of other businesses and community organizations, which is the mission of the ADP.
+Area Development Partnership (ADP): We provide support for programs like Leadership Pine Belt and many others.
+As one of the largest employers and one of the most economically-impactful organizations, we feel a responsibility to support the growth of other businesses and community organizations, which is the mission of the ADP.

-United Way: We hold a yearly internal giving campaign through the United Way.
-Our generous employees gave $175,733 in 2018 alone.
+United Way: We hold a yearly internal Pacesetters giving campaign through the United Way.
+Our generous employees gave more than $100,000 in 2021 alone.
 Forrest Health also supports the United Way through its involvement with the annual Community Baby Shower and other events throughout the year.

-Forrest Health also contributes through the Spirit Girls program, which offers hundreds of young women from around Forrest General’s 19-county service area an opportunity to learn about positive self-esteem, the importance of taking action for their health and giving back to the community.
-In 2018, Spirit Girls worked 5700 volunteer hours in a wide range of activities and community service projects for organizations such as The ARC, DREAM of Hattiesburg, Hattiesburg Zoo, and The Children’s Center for Communication and Development.
+Forrest Health also contributes through the Spirit Girls program, which offers young women from around Forrest General’s 19-county service area an opportunity to learn about positive self-esteem, the importance of taking action for their health and giving back to the community.
+In 2021, Spirit Girls worked 3083 volunteer hours in a wide range of activities and community service projects for organizations such as The Claiborne at Hattiesburg, The ARC, and Hattiesburg Zoo.

 For more information about Forrest Health’s community involvement or sponsorships, contact 601-288-1300.